 Smith finds the fine line where comedy is used to enhance and enrich rather than disrupt the narrative, while the excellent cast get into their characters and appear to park their egos at the studio door.
 The script by Behrendt and Tuccillo with help from Abby Kohn and Marc Silverstein rounds out the characters and generally avoids both annoying cliches and contrived situations.

-He's Just Not That Into You is a film that couples, singles, and friends can certainly get into.
+He's Just Not That Into You is a flighty yet fun film that's easy to get into.

 All Ace Black Blog Movie Reviews are here.